Qi Liu, PhD

 About

-Qi Liu obtained a Bachelor's degree in mineral processing engineering from Wuhan University of Science and Technology (China) in 1982, followed by a MASc and PhD from the University of British Columbia (Canada) in 1985 and 1988, respectively.
-He then worked at Wuhan University of Technology (China) and Process Research Associates Ltd (Canada) before joining the University of Alberta in 1998.
-He is a professor of materials engineering and holder of the Glencore Chair in Mining and Mineral Processing.
+Qi Liu holds a BEng in mineral processing (China) and a MASc and PhD in the same field from UBC.
+He worked at Wuhan University of Technology and Process Research Associates before joining the University of Alberta in 1998.
+He is a professor of materials engineering, Ron Nolan/Hatch Chair in Sustainable Energy and Mineral Process Technologies (2009-2021), and Glencore Chair in Mining and Mineral Process Engineering.

 Research